 How long are the Cold Caps worn for?

 It is recommended that caps be worn for 50 minutes prior to the start of the treatment, and throughout the entire period, and finally for at least 3 hours following the treatment.
+Refer to your specific timesheet for your regimen timing.
 Depending on your treatment, the entire process can take up to 6 hours.
 Note: the longer the caps are worn (up to 8 hours) the more effective they can be.

 Is there any training available?